 Since statute mandates the rules, private market-based systems cannot serve as an alternative.
-The licensing and regulation of Behavior Analysts and Assistant Behavior Analysts are state functions, so a regulatory program independent of state intervention cannot be set up.
-One could consider applied behavior analysis professional associations as regulatory mechanisms that are independent of state intervention; however, these professional organizations would provide the public with significantly less protection because membership in these organizations is voluntary.
+The licensing and regulation of Physician's Assistants are state functions, so a regulatory program independent of state intervention cannot be set up.
+One could consider Physician's Assistants professional associations as regulatory mechanisms that are independent of state intervention; however, these professional organizations would provide the public with significantly less protection because membership in these organizations is voluntary.
 This means an individual who meets the membership requirements, but does not join, would still be able to practice and there would be no way to ensure the individual's competency or hold the individual accountable for harm done to clients.